- How to choose a driving instructor in Canary Wharf

 So, when it comes to choosing a driving school in Canary Wharf, you should follow these 4 simple steps:

 1. Compare reviews

-Head to an unbiased review site like Trustpilot or Google Reviews to find out what experiences other learners had with driving schools in Canary Wharf.
-Seeing how the schools respond to any negative reviews is a great way to gauge how helpful they’ll be in the event that anything goes wrong.
+Head to an unbiased review site to find out what experiences other learners have had with driving schools and local instructors in Canary Wharf.

 2. Beware of terms and conditions

 They may be boring, but terms and conditions are vital to keep you fully informed about what you’re signing up to.
 You’ll want to find out whether your driving school in Canary Wharf expects you to use all your lessons up within a certain timeframe, for example.
 Make sure to read through them carefully so that you don’t get caught by surprise.

 In an ideal world, you’d learn with just one instructor from your first lesson right through to passing your driving test.
 However, things don’t always work out how you hope.
 You need to be sure that, if you need to, you can switch instructors.
 Not all driving schools in Canary Wharf advertise this as a possibility, so it’s best to check before booking.

 4. Avoid long waiting times